grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -bloom-gateway.cache-key-interval
 [bloom_gateway_cache_key_interval: <duration> | default = 15m]

 # Experimental.
-The maximum bloom block size.
-A value of 0 sets an unlimited
-# size.
-Default is 200MB.
-The actual block size might exceed this limit since
-# blooms will be added to blocks until the block exceeds the maximum block size.
+Maximum number of builders to use when building blooms.
+0 allows
+# unlimited builders.
-# CLI flag: -bloom-compactor.max-block-size
+# CLI flag: -bloom-build.max-builders
-[bloom_compactor_max_block_size: <int> | default = 200MB]
+[bloom_build_max_builders: <int> | default = 0]

 # Experimental.
-The maximum bloom size per log stream.
-A log stream whose
+Maximum number of retries for a failed task.
+If a task fails
+# more than this number of times, it is considered failed and will not be
-# generated bloom filter exceeds this size will be discarded.
-A value of 0 sets
+# retried.
+A value of 0 disables this limit.
-# an unlimited size.
-Default is 128MB.
-# CLI flag: -bloom-compactor.max-bloom-size
+# CLI flag: -bloom-build.task-max-retries
-[bloom_compactor_max_bloom_size: <int> | default = 128MB]
+[bloom_build_task_max_retries: <int> | default = 3]

+# Experimental.
+Timeout for a builder to finish a task.
+If a builder does not
+# respond within this time, it is considered failed and the task will be
+# requeued.
+0 disables the timeout.
+# CLI flag: -bloom-build.builder-response-timeout
+[bloom_build_builder_response_timeout: <duration> | default = 0s]

 # Experimental.
 Whether to create blooms for the tenant.
 # CLI flag: -bloom-build.enable